-Many of these models are designed as countertop units that supplement other cooking equipment or allow smaller operations to add some cooking power.
+Many high-speed oven models are designed as countertop units that supplement other cooking equipment or allow smaller operations to add some cooking power.
 Despite their smaller stature, they offer output capacity higher than comparable models that rely on only one method of delivering heat.
-They’re great for everything from corner coffee shops to chain pizza operations.
+They're great for everything from corner coffee shops to chain pizza operations.

 Considering the Combinations

 The first thing to consider when you're shopping for one of these is which combination of cooking technologies you want.
 To make your choice, it may help to read over this brief primer on the different cooking methods you'll find in these ovens.

 - Convection units employ a small fan inside the cabinet that circulates hot air around the food.
 That can help provide more even results, but its real strength is in speeding up the cooking process.
 Moving the heat helps eliminate cold patches in the oven that can envelop your foods and prevent them from cooking efficiently.

 - Models that incorporate microwave technology produce electromagnetic waves that move through the cabinet and the food inside it.
 That movement bumps the molecules in the food around, which creates friction that heats the food from the outside in.
 Though this provides rapid cooking, it's famously inconsistent.
 Pairing it with one of the other types of cooking in this list, as in a commercial convection microwave, not only further speeds up the process, it also helps eliminate some of the unevenness of using microwaves.
 For instance, a commercial convection microwave oven employs this method.